Frentress Lake

 Frentress Lake is a backwater lake located on the eastern side of the Mississippi River in Jo Daviess County in northern Illinois, to the southeast of East Dubuque.

+History

 Homes on Frentress Lake experienced flooding in April 2011.

+In 2017, a plane crashed near the marina in Frentress Lake.

+In 2025, work began on U.S. Route 20 which made access to Frentress Lake easier.